solidjs/solid-styled-components/README.md

 ### `Theme`

-You can set a Theme Provider (remember to use state or signals if you want it to be reactive)
+You can set a Theme Provider (remember to use state or signals if you want it to be reactive).

 ```jsx
 import { styled, ThemeProvider } from "solid-styled-components";